MurzNN/placeholderify/README.md

 placeholders!

 To restore the real component, simply remove the `placeholderify` class.

+Also, the library provides a placeholder for reloading element, when you don't need to hide the current content, for that cases include the `reloadify.css` file and use the `reloadify` class.

 For a live demonstration and customization options, check out the [example HTML file](https://murznn.github.io/placeholderify/examples/index.html).